We look after your interests

 In other words, was May 6th 2010 the dress-rehearsal for what could soon happen in the ETF world?

-Back then, a number of investors found out the hard way that the ETF’s low fees hardly made up for the massive discounts to NAV that they suffered in the midst of a panic.
-With the experience of May 2010 in our rear-view mirror, and with a broader market sell-off now in the front and center of any investors’ concerns, will investors once again be forced to confront the question of what is the point of saving 0.2% per annum in management fees if, when one wishes to sell in a panic, one ends up selling one’s ETF at a 20% or more discount to NAV?
+Back then, a number of investors found out the hard way that the ETF's low fees hardly made up for the massive discounts to NAV that they suffered in the midst of a panic.
+With the experience of May 2010 in our rear-view mirror, and with a broader market sell-off now in the front and centre of any investors’ concerns, will investors once again be forced to confront the question of what is the point of saving 0.2% per annum in management fees if, when one wishes to sell in a panic, one ends up selling one's ETF at a 20% or more discount to NAV?
 Are ETF investors who think they can liquidate in a downturn going to have proven themselves to be “penny wise and pound foolish”?
 Will they be the fish to the card-shark investment banks?

 1. ARGUMENTS FOR SOMETHING WORSE?